Abortion result and sinking steamer

 Mr Higgins said Mr Heaney was "one of the greatest poets of the 20th century" and "a man to whom we are indebted for his words".

-We sign off with a story that fits the adage that dogs are "man's best friend".
+We sign off with a story in the Belfast Telegraph that fits the adage that dogs are "man's best friend".

 Harry McLarnon, 91, says his pet dog, Jack, is a hero after he raised the alarm when the pensioner took a tumble from steps while potting plants at his Ballymena home.